Julian Bullard: Germany and the KGB

 In his early career from 1953 until 1971, he was sent to Vienna, Austria, and the Middle East.
 In the post-Six-Day War climate, he was made head of the East European and Soviet department of the Foreign Office.
 At this time, KGB infiltration was rife in London, and Bullard is credited with devising the strategy which resulting in the expulsion of 105 KGB spies from the capital in the 1970s.
 Bullard had an aptitude for languages and during his service he became fluent in Arabic, Russian and German.

 From 1975, he was sent to Bonn, in West Germany, as a minister, returning there in 1984 as ambassador.
 During this time, he was one of many defending NATO's use of the Pershing missile to counter the Soviet nuclear threat.
 In 1982 he was awarded the KCMG. and on appointment as ambassador in Bonn he was awarded the GCMG.

 Retirement from the Foreign Office

 Bullard had retired before the fall of the Berlin Wall in 1989.
-He was nominated by the Privy council to join the Council of Birmingham University and in 1989 was elected chairman, a post which he held, together with the post of Pro-Chancellor, until 1994.
+He was nominated by the Privy council to join the Council of the University of Birmingham and in 1989 was elected chairman, a post which he held, alongside the post of Pro-Chancellor, until 1994.
 He was instrumental in creating the university's Institute for European Law and the Institute for German Studies.

 At the time of his retirement, Bullard began suffering from Parkinson's disease.
 He continued to be active in protest against the policies of Tony Blair and the war in Iraq.
 He died in 2006 in Oxford, and was survived by his wife Margaret Stephens, whom he married in 1954, and his two sons and two daughters.